Protect Newton Trees

 Take action now:

-We have an opportunity to keep Newton green
+We aim to keep Newton green

 -